dilllxd/theboys-launcher/README.md

 **Note for macOS users**: The launcher is not signed, so you may need to right-click → Open or go to System Preferences → Security & Privacy to allow it to run.

 ### Linux
-1. Download the latest `TheBoys-Launcher-linux.tar.gz` from [Releases](https://github.com/dilllxd/theboys-launcher/releases)
+1. Download the latest `TheBoysLauncher-linux.tar.gz` from [Releases](https://github.com/dilllxd/theboyslauncher/releases)
 2. Extract the archive
 3. Run `./TheBoysLauncher` from the extracted directory